-

 How do financial sponsors provide comfort to sellers where the purchasing entity is a special purpose vehicle?

-Where the purchasing entity is a special purpose vehicle, financial sponsors often provide comfort to sellers by providing an equity commitment letter or parent guarantee from the purchasing fund.
+Where the purchasing entity is a special purpose vehicle, financial sponsors often provide comfort to sellers by providing an equity commitment letter from the purchasing fund.
 If the acquisition by the special purpose vehicle is funded through external financing, buyers will seek to provide the sellers with debt commitment letters from banks before the signing of the SPA.

 -